Mynor Escobar: Early life and education

-Escobar was born on June 10, 1964 in Guatemala, Central America to Alfredo Escobar and Zulma Lili Espinoza Martínez.
+Escobar was born on June 10, 1964, in Guatemala, Central America to Alfredo Escobar and Zulma Lili Espinoza Martínez.
 He grew up in an integrated Catholic family along with two younger brothers Rodmy and Zulma Avalesca.
 His father was a politician, a medalist swimmer, and a musician.

 After graduating from the Colegio Marista Liceo Coatepeque with a high school, Escobar studied at the University of San Carlos de Guatemala, earning a bachelor’s degree in Architecture.
 In 1989 he was appointed as a student representative of the Faculty of Architecture.

 Career

 Escobar began his career when he was still in university.
 In 1985 he joined the Youth branch of the newly founded Democratic Socialist Party.
 During this time, Escobar received political training courses and worked alongside the party leader, Mr. Mario Solórzano Martínez.
 When he was 21 years old, Escobar became a young candidate for deputy to the Central American Parliament for the National List, in the first so-called democratic General Elections in Guatemala, that took place during the internal armed conflict.
-Escobar then joined the Trade Union Movement, working from the Toral National Union of Plastic Artists -SINTAP.
+Escobar then joined the Trade Union Movement, working from the Toral National Union of Plastic Artists -SINTAP until 2018.

 During this period, Escobar started his career as an artist.
-He began the self-training process by enrolling in human figure classes with the architect and painter Juan José Rodríguez.
-It was in 1985 he organized his first personal exhibition in the facilities of the Faculty of Architecture of the University of San Carlos de Guatemala.
+He began the self-training process by enrolling into human figure classes with the architect and painter Juan José Rodríguez.
+It was in 1985 that him organized his first personal exhibition in the facilities of the Faculty of Architecture of the University of San Carlos de Guatemala.
 At the same time, Escobar also became an assistant professor of Means of Expression at the Faculty of Architecture.

 In 1987, Escobar joined the School of Graphic Design, the Faculty of Architecture of the University of San Carlos de Guatemala.
 He also assumed the post of an Assistant Professor from the painters and architects Salvador Gálvez Mora and Efraín Amaya and later served as a professor.

 A year later, Escobar also started working for Prensa Libre, a communication medium company.
 He worked for two years on the internal process of editorial re-adaptation of Children's Magazine Chicos.
 For over a decade, Escobar worked at the university and also as a freelancer at several Guatemalan advertising agencies.